pagkly/Zed/Investopedia4/Payback Period Definition.md

 But there is one problem with the payback period calculation: Unlike other methods of capital budgeting, the payback period ignores the [[time value of money (TVM)]](https://www.investopedia.com/terms/t/timevalueofmoney.asp)—the idea that money today is worth more than the same amount in the future because of the present money's earning potential.

-Most capital budgeting formulas—such as [[net present value (NPV)]](https://www.investopedia.com/terms/n/npv.asp), [[internal rate of return (IRR)]](https://www.investopedia.com/terms/i/irr.asp), and discounted cash flow—consider the TVM.
+Most capital budgeting formulas—such as [[net present value (NPV)]](https://www.investopedia.com/terms/n/npv.asp), [[internal rate of return (IRR)]](https://www.investopedia.com/terms/i/irr.asp), and discounted [[Cash Flow|cash flow]]—consider the TVM.
 So if you pay an investor tomorrow, it must include an [[opportunity cost]](https://www.investopedia.com/terms/o/opportunitycost.asp).
 The TVM is a concept that assigns a value to this opportunity cost.

 The payback period disregards the time value of money.
 It is determined by counting the number of years it takes to recover the funds invested.
 For example, if it takes five years to recover the cost of an investment, the payback period is five years.
 Some analysts favor the payback method for its simplicity.
 Others like to use it as an additional point of reference in a capital budgeting decision framework.